zencart/documentation/content/user/upgrading/multiple_php_versions.md

 You now have a subdomain of `test.YOURSITE.com` ready to be set up.

-## Setting the PHP for the Subdomain
+## Set the PHP version for the Subdomain
 If your cPanel does NOT have a Software Section with a selection of MultiPHP Manager, you may need your host’s help on this step.

-If you don’t have MultiPHP Manager, ask your host to set the PHP for the `test` folder that you created.
+Ask your host to set the PHP for the `test` folder that you created.
 (Emphasize that it is above webroot, i.e. in `/home/YOURACCOUNT/test`.)

 If you do have MultiPHP Manager, go to the Software Section in the cPanel and open MultiPHP Manager.
 Set the PHP version appropriately.

-If `test.YOURSITE.com` is not already listed with the needed version of PHP, select the box in front of `test.YOURSITE.com` and select a version of PHP in the drop-down titled PHP Version above the listing area.
+- If `test.YOURSITE.com` is not already listed with the needed version of PHP, select the box in front of `test.YOURSITE.com` and select a version of PHP in the drop-down titled PHP Version above the listing area.

-The PHP version you select should be the latest supported version that works with your version of Zen Cart.
+- The PHP version you select should be the latest supported version that works with your version of Zen Cart.
 The PHP Version Matrix will show you the versions of PHP that work well with the version of Zen Cart you are testing.

-For instance, with Zen Cart 1.5.8a, you could use PHP 7.4, 8.0, 8.1 or 8.2.
-(See [Server Requirements for running Zen Cart](/user/first_steps/server_requirements/#php-version) for other versions.)
+For instance, with Zen Cart 2.0.1, you could use PHP 8.0, 8.1, 8.2 or 8.3.
+See [Server Requirements for running Zen Cart](/user/first_steps/server_requirements/#php-version) for other versions.

-## Installing your new version
+## Install your new site

 Upload your software to the folder `/home/YOURACCOUNT/test.YOURSITE.com/`.
 Be sure the two `configure.php` files use this folder as `DIR_FS_CATALOG`, and that all of the `HTTP*_SERVER` settings use the subdomain URL, not the main domain URL.
 For example,